dojo/docs/quickstart/rest.rst

 200 OK
 ''''''

-This should be returned for a GET or another successful request where there isn't an obvious other verb, but there is some content to return.
-If there is no content to return, then 204 No Content should be used instead.
+This should be returned for a ``GET`` or another successful request where there isn't an obvious other verb, but there is some content to return.
+If there is no content to return, then ``204 No Content`` should be used instead.

 201 Created
 '''''''''''

-This should be returned for a POST which has successfully created a new resource.
+This should be returned for a ``POST`` which has successfully created a new resource.
 You can return content with this as well, but it should represent the created resource, potentially with a the unique key added to the structure.

+This could be coupled with setting the ``Location:`` header on the respond with the permanent URI for the resource.

 202 Accepted
 ''''''''''''

-This could be returned when a request changes something on the server, like a PUT that updates a record.
+This could be returned when a request changes something on the server, like a ``PUT`` that updates a record.

 204 No Content
 ''''''''''''''

 This should be used whenever there is no content to send back, but the request was successful.
-This is often the proper response for a successful DELETE, since the record no longer exists, so there is no data to return.
+This is often the proper response for a successful ``DELETE``, since the record no longer exists, so there is no data to return.
 You shouldn't confuse this with an empty result set.
-If a GET does not return any records, it is more appropriate to return a 200 and an empty array as the content:
+If a ``GET`` does not return any records, it is more appropriate to return a ``200 Ok`` and an empty array as the content:

 .. js ::